-Bar Italia Italian restaurant is on the banks of the life, just at the Millenium Bridge and across from Temple Bar.
-David Izzo spent years as part of the Dunne and Crescenzi family, but now Bar Italia is his baby, and the food and service are as authentically Italian as possible.
+Bar Italia Italian restaurant is on the banks of the life, just at the Millennium Bridge and across from Temple Bar.
+Owner David Izzo spent years as part of the Dunne and Crescenzi family, but now Bar Italia is his baby, and the food and service are as authentically Italian as possible.

-Bar Italia doesn't just look Italian, it is Italian.
 The young waiting staff are all Italian and that's the language you'll hear them use to one another.
 Italian music plays on the stereo, the coffee machine hisses steam and makes that inimitable noise when steaming the milk for cappuccinos.
 A blackboard lists the specials of the day, and if you need more convincing of the authenticity you’ll find the names more than a little reassuring, as they too are mostly in Italian.